-Based on the Random House Unabridged Dictionary, © Random House, Inc. 2018
+Based on the Random House Unabridged Dictionary, © Random House, Inc. 2019

 Examples from the Web for tegucigalpa Contemporary Examples of tegucigalpa Historical Examples of tegucigalpa

 Tegucigalpa, Prale had talked to her and had danced with her twice.

 The specimens from the state of